kristopherkyle/TAALED/README.md

 # The Tool for the Automatic Analysis of Lexical Diversity (TAALED) 1.3.1
-This tool was developed by Kristopher Kyle in collaboration with Scott Crossley and Scott Jarvis See https://www.linguisticanalysistools.org/taaled.html for more information.
+This tool was developed by Kristopher Kyle in collaboration with Scott Crossley and Scott Jarvis.
+See https://www.linguisticanalysistools.org/taaled.html for more information.

 # Quick Start Guide